Fake Birth Certificates A Growing Problem Amid Migrant Family Surge

 Fraudulent family units

 Child recycling cases are rare.
 What is a growing problem are fake documents.
 Up and down the southwest border, federal agents are seeing them.
-In the Yuma, Ariz., sector alone, since October, they've had 450 instances of "fraudulent family units," according to a local spokesman.
+In the Yuma, Ariz., sector alone, they've had 450 instances of "fraudulent family units" since October, according to a local spokesman.

 In El Paso, Texas, Border Patrol Special Operations Supervisor Ramiro Cordero has noticed it, too.
 "We found cases where adults have been coming in with kids who are not their kids, yet they're claiming that they're their children.
 We found birth certificates that have been forged," Cordero says.

 When agents in El Paso suspect something fishy, they send the questionable birth certificates to the Guatemalan consul in the city of Del Rio.
-Officials there check its authenticity with the data base of the Guatemalan National Persons Registry.
+Officials there check the document's authenticity with the database of the Guatemalan National Persons Registry.

-Guatemalan consul Tekandi Paniagua says he's not aware of any recycled children.
+Guatemalan Consul Tekandi Paniagua says he's not aware of any recycled children.
 "Unfortunately," he says, "the consulate has detected lots of fake identity documents in recent months."

-Paniagua says in most of the cases they've looked into the pair is an adult neighbor or relative who is not the parent, and a child is willfully traveling with them.
+Paniagua says that in most of the cases they've looked into, the pair involves an adult neighbor or relative who is not the parent, and a child is willfully traveling with them.
 In many cases, he says, immigrant parents already in the United States pay for fake documents for an adult traveling companion to bring their children.

 The consul says the price for fake documents ranges from $200 to $700.
 He called it "an additional service provided by organizations that work for human smugglers."

-In some cases, it's a bogus document with the wrong watermark, wrong stamp, and wrong agency logo.
+In some cases, it's a bogus document with the wrong watermark, wrong stamp and wrong agency logo.
 In other cases, the document is authentic, but a name or an age has been changed.
-The consulate staff has also come across cases where a young adult altered their birth date to under 18 so they could go to a federally-contracted youth shelter where conditions are more benign than adult detention.
+The consulate staff has also come across cases where a young adult altered their birth date to under 18 so they could go to a federally contracted youth shelter where conditions are more benign than adult detention.

 Human smuggling or human trafficking?